 Applicants who obtained their bachelor's degree in a country where the primary language of instruction was not English must submit one of the following:

-TOEFL: Required score minimum is 100 (or 600 paper based).
+- TOEFL: Required score minimum is 100 (or 600 paper based).
 Scores must be forwarded directly from ETS.
-SOPHAS applicants use Institutional Code.
+SOPHAS applicants use Institutional Code 5688.
 HAMPCAS applicants use Institution Code #B589.

-IELTS: Required scores minimum is 7.5.
-If submitting IELTS, please have them sent directly to our ph-admit [at] columbia.edu (subject: IELTS%20Scores) (Office of Admissions).
+- Duolingo: Required score minimum is 135.
+If submitting Duolingo, please have them sent directly to our Office of Admissions.
+Learn more about Duolingo here.

 TOEFL/IELTS waivers: Waivers are seldom granted